 Owensboro, KY 42304

 - Personal check or traveler’s check

 - Money order

-- Debit and credit card (VISA, MasterCard, Discover and American Express)
+- Debit and credit card (VISA, MasterCard and Discover)

 Check your statement for details about payment-plan options, prompt-payment discounts, and more.

 Owensboro Health simplifies the billing process for you.
 At Owensboro Health, our goal is to make it easy for you to understand and pay your bill.
 A list of all pricing information for Owensboro Health Regional Hospital can be viewed in person at the Owensboro Health Business Center or online on our Pricing Information page.Our approach includes:

 - Cost Estimate Tool